 - Like-minded organisations including the Geelong Region Alliance (G21), the Great South Coast Group and the Barwon and Great South Coast Regional Partnerships.

 - RDA Committees across Victoria and bordering RDA committees in South Australia to identify synergistic opportunities to leverage regional effort and boost economic activity.

 The video below explains how RDA Barwon South West executes its principles in a collaborative, practical and efficient way to achieve regional prosperity.

-The largest employment industries across the region include manufacturing, health and retail trade - although there are significant opportunities for growth in new energy, advanced manufacturing and food security industries.
-Tertiary education institutions in the region include Deakin University, South West TAFE, The Gordon Institute of TAFE and various private providers.
+Key employment sectors across the region are manufacturing, health and retail and there are significant emerging opportunities in new energy, advanced manufacturing and food security industries.
+Regional tertiary education institutions include Deakin University, South West TAFE, The Gordon Institute of TAFE and various private providers.